 People in Punjab perform most of the marriage ceremonies, preferably during this Abhijit muhurta.

-One should avoid traveling towards the south direction in Abhijit muhurta.
+One should avoid traveling in the south direction in Abhijit muhurta.

-See the article Shubh Muhurat for marriage in Vedic astrology.
+See the article Shubh Muhurat for marriage in Vedic The study of the influence of celestial bodies on earth and humans.

 View this month’s Panchang here!